By Todd McKenna – Numismatist, Stacks Bowers Galleries ……

-This pattern, designed by the Austrian engraver for the Vienna mint Richard Placht, was undertaken during the construction of the mausoleum for the late Dr. Sun Yat-sen .
-The structure itself is located at the foot of the second peak of Mount Zijin (Purple Mountain) just to the east of Nanjing.
-This site was chosen by Sun Yat-sen himself in order to establish not only a symbol of Chinese nationalism akin to the tombs being renovated and adorned in Europe and America, but also as a tie to China’s grand past.
+This pattern, designed by the Austrian engraver Richard Placht for the Vienna Mint, was undertaken during the construction of the mausoleum for the late Dr. Sun Yat-sen. The structure itself is located at the foot of the second peak of Mount Zijin (Purple Mountain) just to the east of Nanjing.
+This site was chosen by Sun Yat-sen himself in order to establish not only a symbol of Chinese nationalism akin to the tombs being renovated and adorned in Europe and America but also as a tie to China’s grand past.

-To this end, also interred on Purple Mountain is Zhu Yuanzhang who expelled the Mongols from China and founded the Ming Dynasty in 1368, with its capital in Nanjing, a similar theme to the recent revolution which had deposed the Manchu ruled Qing Dynasty.
+To this end, also interred on Purple Mountain is Zhu Yuanzhang, who expelled the Mongols from China and founded the Ming Dynasty in 1368, with its capital in Nanjing, a similar theme to the recent revolution that had deposed the Manchu-ruled Qing Dynasty.
 Thus the mausoleum was to be a tribute to the ideals of Chinese nationalism and resistance to foreign control within China in addition to being the resting place of a national hero.

 In Stacks-Bowers Galleries April Hong Kong Auction, Lot #20264